Options class (ScrollBar)

 Example

-null {null}, indicates that ignoreLargeChange field defines the ignoreLargeChange property.
+null {null}, uses the default ignoreLargeChange value.
 By default, the ignoreLargeChange is false.

 false {boolean}, specifies that the scroll's value goes from min to max